Rule 3349-3-203 | Faculty workload.

 (a) All faculty workload elements are defined in terms of credit hours equivalents with a full-time twelve-month workload minimum equal to thirty credit hours.
 As defined in state statute, one credit hour equals fifteen contact lecture hours.

-(b) Credit hour equivalents for the expected types of teaching, research, and service commonly performed by faculty are set forth in appendix a and established utilizing the guidelines in appendix C to this policy.
+(b) Credit hour equivalents for the expected types of teaching, research, and service commonly performed by faculty are set forth in appendix B to this rule and established utilizing the guidelines in appendix D to this rule.

 (6) Workload determination procedures